CyanTarantula/Hangman_Game/README.md

 # Hangman Game

-A simple movie guessing game made completely using python.
+The classic movie guessing game made completely using python.

 ## How to install
 1. Download the .zip file from the link given in about section.